remorses/xmlize/README.md

 console.log(xml2); // <test>child</test>
 ```

-- It logs some warnings in the console that do not apply to xmlx
+- It logs some warnings in the console that do not apply to xmlize

 ```tsx
 const props = { key: '1', other: 'value' };